grosshaus-dev/alone/do.md

 - [ ] Beached wales/dolphins, etc. (Isak)
     - [ ] Can use blubber to make oil.
 (Isak)
 - [ ] Swim system from recordings.
 (Isak)
 - [ ] Spawn point system with unlocking additional spawn points as you discover them.
-Can pick spawn region from menu, actualy spawn at one of the regions spawn points.
 - [x] Notification system, how to notify player of unlocks, etc.
 - [ ] RPG style stat points that you can assign when you start.
 Instead of origins.
 Effect your stats.
 Unlock more points the more you level up.
+- [x] Campaign picker.
+- [ ] Can pick spawn region from menu, actualy spawn at one of the regions spawn points.

 ### Change